Blackpoll warbler: Description

 The blackpoll warbler is a fairly small bird which attains the weight of a ballpoint pen.
 However, it is one of the larger of the diverse genus Setophaga (formerly Dendroica).
 In the species, body length can vary from 12.5 to 15 cm and wingspan can range from 20 to 25 cm.
 Body mass can vary from 9.7 to 21 g, with an average bird anywhere between 12 and 15 g.
 Among standard measurements, the wing chord is 6.6 to 8 cm, the tail is 4.5 to 5.4 cm, the bill is 0.8 to 1.2 cm and the tarsus is 1.8 to 2 cm.
 The summer male blackpoll warblers have dark-streaked brown backs, white faces, and black crowns.
 Their underparts are white with black streaks, and they display two white wing bars.
 The adult females essentially resemble washed-out versions of the summer males, and in particular, the females lack the strong head patterns, and their crowns and faces are shades of gray.
 Another outstanding physical characteristic of the species is the bright orangish-pink legs.

 Non-breeding birds of this species have greenish heads, dark-streaked greenish upperparts, and yellowish breasts, with the yellow extending to the belly in young birds.
 Their wing bars are always present.

+The plumage of the blackpoll warbler is substantionally similar in appareance to the bay-breasted warbler during fall migration, resulting in the two birds sometimes being collectively called "baypoll warblers".